 The ambitious goals that UiB has set for internationalisation can only be reached through the continued participation in the Erasmus programme, and we will have a strong focus on individual mobility of students and staff, both incoming and outgoing, and the participation in projects.
-The participation in a European University Alliance, the Arqus alliance, will result in a wide range of possibilities at our university, and we will use this network to strengthen both individual mobility and project cooperation.
+The participation in a European University Alliance, will result in a wide range of possibilities at our university, and we will use this network to strengthen both individual mobility and project cooperation.

 High quality of internationalisation is equally important, and international cooperation should as far as it is possible, be based on research cooperation and academic collaboration.
 This ensures high quality in our international partnerships as well as internationalisation in our teaching and research.
 This benefits our students as well, as we will encourage them to participate in research activities whenever possible.